jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

   'i=1; while [ $i -le 50 ]; do j=0; while [ $j -lt 5 ] && [ $i -le 50 ]; do (dig @resolver-sequential answer.validation.test A +time=5 +tries=1 +short | tail -n 1) & i=$((i+1)); j=$((j+1)); done; wait; done'
 ```

-**Expected result:** Exactly 50 expected answers and no errors.
+**Expected result:** All 50 queries return the expected answer, with no errors or unexpected output.

-**Pass/fail criteria:** Pass DNS-level correctness with exit 0, 50 expected answers, and zero unexpected lines; do not infer production capacity.
+**Pass/fail criteria:** Pass when the command exits with code 0, all 50 answers are correct, and there is no unexpected output.
+Do not use this result to estimate production capacity.

 **Evidence to capture:** Rate/concurrency, all outputs, exit code, pod resources, and resolver metrics.

-**Established `aks01day2` evidence:** PASS for DNS on 2026-09-24.
-Fifty queries at concurrency 5 produced 50 primary answers, zero secondary answers, zero unexpected output, and exit 0.
-Application load remains blocked because no workload was supplied.
+**Established `aks01day2` evidence:** PASS for DNS on 2026-09-25.
+The test ran 50 queries with no more than five active at once.
+All 50 returned the primary answer, none returned the secondary answer, there was no unexpected output, and the command exited with code 0.
+This is a small DNS correctness test, not a capacity, application-load, or user-latency result.

 #### IMP-12-DNS-OBSERVABILITY

-##### IMP-12-DNS-OBSERVABILITY: Correlate resolver metrics and logs
+##### IMP-12-DNS-OBSERVABILITY: Match a DNS failure to resolver metrics and logs

-**Validates item:** Resolver observability
+**Validates item:** Resolver metrics and logs

-**Purpose:** Show that the faulted query and health-check activity are visible on the same resolver process.
+**Purpose:** Show the failed query and health-check activity in metrics and logs from the same resolver pod.

 **Prerequisites:** Kubernetes API access to the resolver metrics Service proxy.